17 June | Gas

 According to a report by think tank Ember published on Tuesday, gas demand in the European Union will decrease by 7% by 2030 as the share of renewable energy increases and electrification continues.

 The company’s experts analyzed the energy plans of EU countries.
 They found that gas consumption will fall to 302 billion cubic meters by 2030.
-Since 2019, demand for the resource has already dropped by 19%.
+Since 2019, demand for the fuel has already dropped by 19%.

 The long-term reduction in gas consumption contradicts the EU’s plans to increase liquefied natural gas imports by 54% by 2030 as part of its strategy to phase out Russian pipeline fuel.